 When is the next Bath Astronomers' meeting?

-Each month we organise a meet-up in person at the Herschel Museum of Astronomy, 19 New King Street, Bath, BA1 2BL, and online using Zoom.
-For ease of diaries and planning ahead, we always try to keep it on the last Wednesday of the month and start at 7:30pm.
-Each month we arrange for someone, professional or amateur, to come and talk to us on an astronomy, astrophysics, cosmology, or space theme for an hour or so followed by chat and catching up.
+Each month we organise a meet-up in person at either the Bath Royal Literary and Scientific Institution (BRLSI), 16-18 Queen Square, Bath or the Herschel Museum of Astronomy, 19 New King Street, Bath.
+We try to keep meetings to the last Wednesday of the month and consistently start at 7:30pm.
+We arrange for professional or amateur speakers to talk to us on astronomy, astrophysics, cosmology, or space travel for an hour followed by questions.
+They are great opportunities to chat and catch up.

 When are the next stargazing opportunities for the public to attend?

-- Wed 2nd October, Stargazing - 100 Hours of Astronomy Lansdown Playing Field South behind Lansdown P&R, Lansdown, Bath from 7:30pm - 10:30pm.
-Register interest in attending (free)
+- Sun 2nd February, Stargazing & Lansdown Playing Field South behind Lansdown P&R, Lansdown, Bath from 6:00pm - 9:00pm.
+Register for weather call (free)

-Note: All events are weather dependent so please check back here before travelling/2hrs before start time to see if it is still running.
+Note: All events are weather dependent so please register and check emails before travelling/2hrs before start time to ensure it is still running.

 Why be part of an astronomical society?